Let’s discuss that little squiggly line. It’s the sign above the backquote (~), and it indicates approximation.

 The length and direction of the squiggle determine how fast or slow each note will be.

-How to Make the n With the Squiggly Line Over it?
+How to Make the n With the Squiggly Line Over it on a Macbook?

 A squiggly line or a tilde (~) above the letter n is called an “overline” in typography.
 Despite its name, this symbol has nothing to do with the letter o — it’s just a sideways squiggle on top of a lowercase n.

 It can be confusing that there are two completely different ways to generate a ~ over the letter n.
-The squiggly-line symbol is used mainly in mathematics, but it can also be used as a special character in word processing programs or text editors (especially under Unix).
+The squiggly-line symbol is used mainly in mathematics but can also be used as a special character in word processing programs or text editors (especially under Unix).

 To type this symbol on your Mac, hold down the “option” key and press the “n” key.
 A tilde should appear “˜”.
 Next, type a lowercase “n”.
 Instead of the tilde “˜” and the lowercase “n”, you should see the letter ñ.
 If you type an uppercase “N” instead, you should see the letter Ñ.